willvedd/urbanbot/README.md

-node-web-scraper
+urban-web-scraper
 ================

-Simple web scraper to get a movie name, release year and community rating from IMDB.
+Simple web scraper to return audio files from urban dictionary.
+Accepts a string paramter for urban dictionary word.